Transport in Lyon

 Car rental

-Renting a car is therefore generally not recommended nor needed given the extensive public transport system.
 However, if it cannot be avoided, then most major car hire companies operate in the city (Europcar, Avis, Sixt, etc.).
-There are several underground car parks, and most street parking is pay-and-display.

-Top tip: most short/medium-stay street parking is free on Sundays, public holidays and all of August.
+Top Tip: most short/medium-stay street parking is free on Sundays, public holidays and all of August.

 Car Sharing in Lyon: Cheap Car Rental Deals